GoOz/BloogArt/_includes/tags/shuffle.md

 Each picture is named _Shuffle_ **XX** - **X**/**X**/**X**.
 The first digits is the week number and the others are **ISO**/**Shutter speed**/**Aperture**.

-Those last digits are refering to a value in this correlation table.
+Those last digits are referring to a value in this correlation table.

 | Number | ISO   | Shutter speed | Aperture |
 | ------ | ----- | ------------- | -------- |